bemoje/bemoje-node-util/docs/classes/ApiReponseCache.md

 ▸ `Protected` **orThrow**<`T`\>(`fn`): `T` \| `Promise`<`T`\>

-Shorthand for try/catch block with error-handling
+Shorthand for try/catch block with error-handling.
-Wrap a function in a try catch block and emit an error event if an error occurs.
+Wrap a function call in a try catch block and emit an error event if an error occurs.

+**`Emits`**

+error - if the provided function throws an error.

 #### Type parameters